carlmatt/pdn-monitoring/README.md

 monitor.predict(test_data)
 ```

+If you use your own data, the data should match the training data but should not include a label.
+It should consist of
+the following (in the correct order):

+1. One full 50 Hz cycle (500 samples) of the voltage measured on the asset
+2. One full 50 Hz cycle (500 samples) of the current measured on the asset
+3. Six readings taken from the six additional sensors
+4. Timestamp of recording
+5. ID of the device that captured the recording

 The tool uses a random forest classifier model by default.
 You can change the model using the `load_model` function.
 The
 supported models are